Noblella chirihampatu

-Psychrophrynella chirihampatu is a species of frogs in the family Strabomantidae.
+Noblella chirihampatu is a species of frogs in the family Craugastoridae.
 It is endemic to Peru and known only from its type locality, the Japumato Valley in the Peruvian Andes of the Cusco.
 The common name Japumayo Andes frog has been coined for this species.

 Etymology

 The specific name chirihampatu is a combination of Quechua words meaning "cold toad" (chiri hamp'atu).
-The genus name Psychrophrynella has the same meaning.

 Dorsolateral (left) and ventral (right) views of two males and two females.

 Description

 Males measure 16–24 mm and females 23–28 mm in snout–vent length.
 Skin on the dorsum is finely shagreen, with some small warts forming linear ridges at mid dorsum.
 Skin on the venter is smooth.
 The tympanic membrane is not differentiated and the tympanic annulus is barely visible below skin.
-The snout short is bluntly rounded.
+The snout is bluntly rounded.
 Neither fingers nor toes have lateral fringes or webbing.
 The dorsal color varies considerably between individuals: the dorsum is tan to brown and gray, with dark brown markings; some individuals have a yellow or orange mid-dorsal line.
 An inter-orbital bar is present.
 The chest, venter and ventral parts of the arms and legs are yellow with brown flecks.
 The throat and palmar and plantar surfaces brown or reddish-brown.
 Males have vocal sac and vocal slits but no nuptial pads.